tensorflow/tensorflow/tensorflow/contrib/gdr/README.md

 Introduction
 ===

-This PR implements GDR out-of-band transport for TensorFlow distributed runtime, complementary to current gRPC transport.
+This is an implementation of GDR out-of-band transport for TensorFlow distributed runtime, complementary to current gRPC transport.
 It uses gRPC as control plane to setup rendezvous for each tensor transmission, and utilizes [GPU Direct RDMA](https://developer.nvidia.com/gpudirect) whenever possible to transmit tensors in remote GPU memory through network interface card (NIC), bypassing host memory and CPU entirely.
 It gracefully falls back to ordinary RDMA or even gRPC when GDR is not available.

 Design
 ===